 At the moment, the maximum effective dose declared safe for the general public is of 1 mSv per year in France and 4 mSv per year in the United States.
 These ‘regulatory limits’ exclude radiations that are natural (2.4 mSv/year in France) or exposure due to medical diagnostics or therapies which can be much higher.
-These legal limits have been decreasing over recent years, as in 1992 the figures were 15 mSv per year in the UK as well as in a large laboratory such as CERN, and 50 mSv per year in the US.
+These legal limits have been decreasing over recent years, as in 1992 the figures were 15 mSv per year in a large laboratory such as CERN, and 50 mSv per year in the US.

 Other articles on the subject « Radioactive Doses »